We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Essential oil repellents

-While essential oils are not registered by the EPA and have not fared as well as DEET or OLE products in Consumer Reports reviews, many of the parents we spoke still consider them when seeking options.
+While essential oils are not registered by the EPA and have not fared as well as DEET or OLE products in Consumer Reports reviews, many of the parents we spoke with still consider them when seeking options.

 A number of other parents we spoke with said they had tried essential oil repellents, but ended up switching to another product because their baby got too many bites.